Automated Drone Image Analysis Tool

 Main Window

-1. File: Provides menu options to load previously completed analysis and update application preferences.
+1. Menu: Provides menu options to load previously completed analysis, update application preferences, and open the video parser.

 2. Input Folder: Location from which images will be sourced.